|Current Module Downloads: Module A3 Activity Worksheet|

 Many of the activities we ask you to perform in the course of the Socio-Technical Sustainability Roadmap have the OAIS model in mind.
 While we certainly do not expect digital project managers to undertake, or even to keep in mind, the full scope of activities assigned to digital preservation professionals within OAIS, we believe that the more your work aligns with it, the better.

 One of the central concepts embedded within OAIS is that of the “designated community.”
 Designated communities are those groups of people that are proactively kept in mind while making the inevitable onslaught of decisions it takes to preserve digital information for the long-term.
 Effective digital preservation is often a case of making informed decisions about what should be preserved and what can be left to the past, and it is best to be very mindful of who you are making these decisions for.
-You will be introduced to another OAIS concept, “Significant Properties,” in Module A4 that confronts these issues directly.
+You will be introduced to another OAIS concept, “significant properties,” in Module A4 that also confronts these issues directly.

 Within the OAIS model itself, the concept of designated communities is not without issues.
 While there is little resistance to the notion that it is not feasible to design a system that will effectively serve every single person on the planet equitably forever more, the very act of intentionally excluding any possible audience is a less-than-ideal state of affairs for a profession as committed to accessibility as digital preservation.